-When Jesse goes looking for Jim Cummins he introduces himself as "Dick Turpin".
-Dick Turpin, a legendary English rogue and highway robber of the 1730s, was romanticized in English ballads and popular theatre of the 18th and 19th century.
-Dick Liddil introduces himself as "Matt Collins", which is actually a play on the name of Liddil's wife, Mattie Collins.
+When Jesse goes looking for Jim Cummins, he introduces himself as Dick Turpin.
+A legendary English rogue and highway robber of the 1730s, Turpin was romanticized in English ballads and popular theatre of the 18th and 19th century.
+Dick Liddil introduces himself as Matt Collins, a play on Mattie Collins, Liddil's wife.

 Early on, director Andrew Dominik battled Warner Brothers over editing.
 Warner didn't like the movie's length, and wanted more action.
 Dominik wanted to examine the relationship between the famous outlaw and his eventual assassin.
 In the end, Warner went with Dominik's version, partly because Brad Pitt, who produced the film, backed Dominik, even though Dominik didn't have final cut as part of his contract.

 The gun Jesse James gives Robert Ford is an 1875/1878 Smith and Wesson Model 3, Schofield .45 caliber revolver with single-action, top-break and auto-eject.
 It was the first pistol to use a large caliber and auto-eject.
 It was famously used by other gunslingers, like Pat Garrett and John Wesley Hardin.

 In the saloon, the minstrel sings a memorial to Jesse James.
 The lyrics are based on "The Ballad of Jesse James," a popular poem at the time.
 Songs based on the poem have been recorded many times over the years, by artists including Woody Guthrie, Bob Seger, Bruce Springsteen and The Pogues.